w3f/General-Grants-Program/grants/speculative/Polet.md

 business and set goals for the project.
 We have gained enough experience in designing and building wallets in the past year.

-It takes 5 weeks to complete the application and publish the app.

 Our team has built a cross-platform desktop wallet for NKN network which according to users' feedback is very modern and useful and also the NKN community gave good feedback to us.